Nutraceutical: India

-Other sources
+Quality and safety concerns

 In the global market, there are significant product quality issues.
-Nutraceuticals from the international market may claim to use organic or exotic ingredients, yet the lack of regulation may compromise the safety and effectiveness of products.
-Companies looking to create a wide profit margin may create unregulated products overseas with low-quality or ineffective ingredients.
+Those marketing nutraceuticals internationally may claim their products contain certain ingredients, while the lack of regulation means there is no authority guaranteeing the accuracy of such claims, compromising the safety and effectiveness of such products.
+In the absence of regulation manufacturers and sellers can offer products of low quality or with ineffective or harmful ingredients.

 Classification of nutraceuticals

-Nutraceuticals are products derived from food sources that are purported to provide extra health benefits, in addition to the basic nutritional value found in foods.
-Depending on the jurisdiction, products may claim to prevent chronic diseases, improve health, delay the aging process, increase life expectancy, or support the structure or function of the body.
+Nutraceuticals are commonly described as products derived from food sources that are claimed to provide health benefits beyond basic nutrition.
+Depending on the jurisdiction, manufacturers and sellers may claim their products prevent chronic diseases, improve health, delay the aging process, increase life expectancy, or support the structure or function of the body.

 Dietary supplements

 Dietary supplements, such as the vitamin B supplement shown above, are typically sold in pill form.

 In the United States, the Dietary Supplement Health and Education Act (DSHEA) of 1994 defined the term "dietary supplement": "A dietary supplement is a product taken by mouth that contains a 'dietary ingredient' intended to supplement the diet.
 The 'dietary ingredients' in these products may include: vitamins, minerals, herbs or other botanicals, amino acids, and substances such as enzymes, organ tissues, glandulars, and metabolites.
 Dietary supplements can also be extracts or concentrates, and may be found in many forms such as tablets, capsules, softgels, gelcaps, liquids, or powders."

-Dietary supplements do not have to be approved by the FDA before marketing, but companies must register their manufacturing facilities with the FDA and follow current good manufacturing practices (cGMPs).
-With a few well-defined exceptions, dietary supplements may only be marketed to support the structure or function of the body, and may not claim to treat a disease or condition, and must include a label that says: “These statements have not been evaluated by the Food and Drug Administration.
+Dietary supplements do not have to be approved by the FDA before marketing, but companies must register their manufacturing facilities with the FDA and follow current good manufacturing practices.
+With a few well-defined exceptions, manufacturers and sellers may only claim that a given dietary supplement supports the structure or function of the body, may not claim that it treats a disease or condition, and must include a label that says: “These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.”
 The exceptions are when the FDA has reviewed and approved a health claim.
 In those situations the FDA also stipulates the exact wording allowed.

 Functional foods

-Considered a father of Western medicine, Hippocrates advocated the healing effects of food.

 Functional foods are fortified or enriched during processing and then marketed as providing some benefit to consumers.
-Sometimes, additional complementary nutrients are added, such as vitamin D to milk.
+Sometimes complementary nutrients are added, such as vitamin D to milk.

-Health Canada defines functional foods as "ordinary food that has components or ingredients added to give it a specific medical or physiological benefit, other than a purely nutritional effect."
-In Japan, all functional foods must meet three established requirements: foods should be (1) present in their naturally occurring form, rather than a capsule, tablet, or powder; (2) consumed in the diet as often as daily; and (3) should regulate a biological process in hopes of preventing or controlling disease.
+Health Canada defines functional food as "ordinary food that has components or ingredients added to give it a specific medical or physiological benefit, other than a purely nutritional effect".
+In Japan, all functional foods must meet three requirements: foods must (1) be present in their naturally occurring form, rather than a capsule, tablet, or powder; (2) be consumed in the diet as often as daily; and (3) regulate a biological process with the aim of preventing or controlling disease.